School of Medicine and UVA Programs

 Henry Rose Carter Research Award in Malaria or Public Health

 This program, whose competitions are conducted intermittently, provides support for innovative research related to malaria or other public health problems.
 Proposals must have a clear link to human populations.
-Most recent deadline (see previous RFP): July 31, 2013.
+The current deadline (see RFP) is July 15, 2016.
 Due its modest endowment, this award is offered every 2 – 4 years.
-Program contact: Dr. Steven Wasserman.
+Program contact: Dr. Steven Wasserman (243-7088).

 2011: Joel Hockensmith (Biochemistry) – ADAADi: Novel antimalarials with broad implications for treatment of protozoans